 To hear about the 30th Anniversary of “Purple Rain,” and other high lights from Wednesday’s show, Click the link above.

 The Twins catcher is having an All-Star caliber season, leads the team in batting average, and is in the thick of the race for the American League batting title.

 Click the LINK ABOVE to listen to high lights from Monday’s show!

-Miss something from today?
-Click the link above to hear high lights from today’s show!
+Miss something from Friday’s show?
+Click the link above to hear high lights from today’s show.

 Miss something from today?
 Click the link above to go to Dave’s PODCAST PAGE.